-Regardless, we’ve used THIEVES®, and have used other similar blends, and we have been pleased with the results of most of them.
-Honestly, I like this DIY blend better than one of the big name blends that I tried.
+Regardless, we've used several similar blends, and we have been pleased with the results of most of them.
+Honestly, however, I like this DIY blend better than one of the big name blends that I tried.

 So–enter my version of this blend….My Homemade Antibacterial Oil Blend.

 Simple to make.
 Just as effective.
 Cheaper than buying a blend already blended.
 (You're basically getting paid for doing the mixin' yourself.
 In these troubling financial times, I'll take the savings anyway I can [within reason, of course!].)

 How to Use this Antibacterial Essential Oil Blend